JetVolcano/PythonUtils/README.md

 Feel free to use this code in your project

-This project is supposed to provide important utilities
+This project is supposed to provide important utilities for your Python project

+Feature Requests
+---
+1. Go to the issues page of the repository
+2. Click on "New Issue"
+3. Label the issue as "enhancement"
+4. Write your feature request